 If that’s not enough, you can insulate the garage walls as well.

 I added fiberglass insulation and drywall to the garage wall that gets the most direct sunlight, which made a big impact.
 I spent just over $350 for the materials, but you can see the complete breakdown of how much it costs in this article.

 When I say that it had a significant impact, I want to set the right expectations.

 I’m talking about a 10-15 degrees difference one way or the other.
 In my experience, I went from regularly having temperatures over 90 degrees in the summer to temperatures in the low-80s.

 In Florida, that’s the difference between oppressive heat and mildly warm.

 Depending on where you live, it may not make sense for you to insulate your garage.

 If you live in the hot and humid south like I do or up in the frozen north, insulating your garage will increase energy efficiency and save money on your energy bill.

 However, if you live somewhere the temperature is mild year-round with only small chunks of time that are extremely hot or cold, then don’t bother.
 Count yourself lucky and move on.

-Or…if you live someplace milder and you REALLY want to get some sort of insulation, then look at insulating your garage door, but that would be as far as I go.
+Or…if you live someplace milder and you REALLY want to get some sort of garage insulation, then look at insulating your garage door.
+However, that would be as far as I go.